 The good news is that technology exists to build-in Modern Award and Fair Work compliance, preventing underpayment, pay slip breaches, incorrect rostering and non-compliant record keeping.

 This new breed of workforce management system – of which Roubler is a leading provider – features the option to build-in Modern Award Interpretation and compliance tools that are always working behind the scenes to help owners and managers run their workforce correctly.
 An ‘always on’ type of compliance protection that takes the work out of meeting your obligations as an employer.

 The Fair Work Ombudsmen stated that: “Accurate and timely record-keeping is a fundamental obligation of any employer and whenever we find false records we will consider court action, with increased penalties now available.”

 While technology is readily available, it is still up to business owners and operators to make the decision to comply with Fair Work legislation.

-With Fair Work’s tough stance on non-compliance and heavy penalties, it’s time that industries who are frequently in the firing line – namely retail and hospitality – invest in their future sustainability by using workforce management software with in-built compliance tools and Modern Award interpretation.
+With Fair Work’s tough stance on non-compliance and heavy penalties, it’s time that industries who are frequently in the firing line – namely retail and hospitality – invest in their future sustainability by using workforce management software with compliance tools and Modern Award interpretation.
 And it’s not just for their protection – but for the proper treatment and care of their employees to which they owe their success.

 Andrew Northcott, CEO & Founder